airdaydev/airday/packages/list/readme.md

 - [x] Clean switching on the fly between drag modes (native vs custom)
 - [x] dat.gui item height
 - [] scaleUp animation not triggering
-- [] Support for list: top & bottom
+- [] only one autoscroller at a time (triggers twice if one list is ontop of another!)
 - [] Bug: Deeply nested items not dragging across to more than 1 level!
 - [] dat.gui prevent drag entirely
 - [] moving item down follows user smoothly